 Every individual and their GP will get a personalised result outline within a week.

-Most men diagnosed with cancer were seen, investigated and given the diagnosis within two weeks.
+Most men diagnosed with an abnormality are seen, investigated and given the diagnosis within two weeks.

 What can I expect if I come to a screening event?

 - A PSA blood test (Click to learn about the PSA Test)